lusis/vogeler/README.rst

 A whole heck of a lot.

--  Logging: I haven't implemented logging yet so everything is stdout.
-I've got a good handle on Python logging already so that's just laziness on my part.
 -  Support for anything OTHER than RabbitMQ and CouchDB: Those are the technologies we use internally and my first target.
 I want to abstract out but Stomp support under RabbitMQ is still third-class